Article Collection

 Naming Confusions in OSM

 Important for a successful start with OSM is knowing that it uses uniquely confusing terminology for almost all of its main elements.
-It stems from Steve Coast’s very narrow initial scope of the project and his British English origin.
+It stems from Steve Coast’s very narrow initial scope of the project as well as his British English origin.

-Here is a list of most prominent naming confusions, to help put things into perspective:
+Here is a list of the most important naming confusions, to help put things in perspective:

-• OpenStreetMap includes “Street” in its name, but is used for mapping everything without discrimination
+OpenStreetMap includes “Street” in its name, but is used for mapping all possible geo features, not just streets

-• OSM has three basic database elements.
-One of them is called a “way”, which intuitively implies some sort of road or transport path.
-But “ways” in OSM are just lists of connected points.
-They are used for marking everything – from streets (which are lines) to boundaries of objects (which are closed loops), such as edges of buildings, parking lots, rivers, lakes, country borders, etc.
+OSM has three basic database elements.
+One of them is called a “way”, which would intuitively imply some sort of a road or transport path.
+But “ways” in OSM are just lists of points that are physically connected.
+So they are completely generic and used for marking everything, from streets (which are lines and have a direction) to boundaries of objects (which are closed loops, and whose direction is usually ignored).
+Examples of boundaries include edges of buildings, parking lots, playgrounds, rivers, lakes, country borders, etc.

-These naming choices are ultimately not a showstopper, they just require getting used to.
+These naming choices are ultimately not a showstopper, but they require getting used to.

 Community